-Ireland has had no unusual outbreaks of infectious diseases or similar occurrence caused by toxins that deviate from the normal occurred in 2019.
+Ireland has had no unusual outbreaks of infectious diseases or similar occurrence caused by toxins that deviate from the normal occurring in 2021.

-The State Veterinary Services/Department of Agriculture, Food and the Marine (DAFM) reports animal diseases to the OIE (International des Épizooties).
-Plant diseases are monitored nationally but are not systematically reported in the same way.
+The State Veterinary Services/Department of Agriculture, Food and the Marine (DAFM) reports animal diseases to the OIE (Office International des Épizooties).
+Plant diseases are monitored nationally by Department of Agriculture, Food and the Marine (DAFM) and are reported to the EU Commission via the EUROPHYT system and to the wider world via the EPPO reporting service.

-Under the EU Zoonoses Directive 2003/99/EEC and Regulation 2003/2160, data on zoonoses monitoring activity in food and food animals in Ireland is submitted by The Department of Agriculture, Food and the Marine (DAFM) and the Food Safety Authority of Ireland to the European Food Safety Authority, and data on zoonotic disease in humans is submitted by the HPSC to the ECDC.
-The combined data submitted from across Europe are collated and analysed jointly by the ECDC and the EFSA in the production of annual summary reports on zoonoses.
+Under the EU Zoonoses Directive 2003/99/EEC and Regulation 2160/2003, data on zoonoses monitoring activity in food and food animals in Ireland is submitted by The Department of Agriculture, Food and the Marine (DAFM) and the Food Safety Authority of Ireland to the European Food Safety Authority (EFSA), and data on zoonotic disease in humans is submitted by the HPSC to ECDC.
+The combined data submitted from across Europe are collated and analysed jointly by ECDC and EFSA in the production of annual summary reports on zoonoses.
 Legislation has been updated for control of plant diseases and for animal diseases in line with EU requirements e.g. S.I.
-83 of 2009 - EC Control of organisms harmful to plants and Plant products (Amendment) (No. 2) Regulations 2009.
+459 of 2020 - European Union (Plant Health) Regulations 2020.